tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you have on prem servers and want them to access S3 buckets seamlessly (for example, to back up data), what can you use?
 A: You can use AWS Storage Gateway.
 Tip: see https://aws.amazon.com/blogs/storage/implementing-a-backup-solution-with-aws-storage-gateway/ on how to implement this at home

+- Q: How does Amazon S3 store objects?
+A: as key key value pairs.

+- Q: For an S3 bucket policy, what is the element in the policy that needs to be updated to grant a user access to the bucket?
+A: A bucket policy is written in JSON.
+One of the elements of the policy is called Principal and it refers to users.

+- Q: What is the AWS Storage Gateway?
+A: A hybrid storage service enables a user’s on-premises applications to seamlessly use AWS cloud storage.

+- Q: What are the names of two types of AWS Storage Gateway?
+(Select TWO.)
+A: File Gateway and Tape Gateway

+- Q: What is S3 Transfer Accleration?
+A: A Service to speed up content transfers to S3 by taking advantage of CloudFront.

+- Q: Which type of AWS Storage Gateway can be used to backup data with popular backup software?
+A: Gateway Virtual Tape Library

+- Q: Which statement is true in relation to data stored in S3 buckets?
+Answer: Data in S3 buckets is not replicated to other buckets unless you configure it.

+- Q: Where are Amazon EBS snapshots stored?
+A: On Amazon S3

+- Q: How much data can you store on Amazon S3?
+A: Virtually unlimited.

 ## DNS, Elastic Load Balancing, and Auto Scaling

 - Q: What is Route 53?
 A: Route 53 is Amazon's DNS service.
 It provides domain name registration, DNS to IP translation, and health checking to make sure your application can resolve DNS names.